shinspace92/SharpiReg/README.md

 # SharpiReg
 Invisible registry manipulation tool written in C#.
-Works as a bof on C2 frameworks such as Cobaltstrike.
+Also provides a simple `.cna` script to call `execute-assembly` in Cobaltstrike.

 Originality credits go to [nukingdragons](https://github.com/NukingDragons/invisreg)!